-1. Local Pavement Management Data Collection and studies for Granville and Wilbraham.
+Local Pavement Management Data Collection and studies for Granville and Wilbraham.

 - 1. Follow up with the local communities on requests for Pavement Management System assistance. - 2.
-Meet with local officials and staff from the selected communities to explain the program and to coordinate activities. - 3.
-Conduct training sessions to educate local DPW and Highway Department staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 4.
-Assist communities in the development of new roadway improvement projects based on their annual maintenance budget. - 5.
-Ensure that any new roadway is officially accounted for by Collecting GPS coordinate information to assist in Mapping.
+Meet with local officials and staff from the selected communities to explain the program and to coordinate activities. - Conduct training sessions to educate local DPW and Highway Department staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 4.
+Assist communities in the development of new roadway improvement projects based on their annual maintenance budget. - Ensure that any new roadway is officially accounted for by Collecting GPS coordinate information to assist in Mapping.

 - 1. OCI Updates for specific roadways in communities with an existing Pavement Management Program.
 As requested. - 2.
-Draft study for the Town of \\\\\.
+Draft study for the Town of Blandford.
 January 2020. - 3.
 Updates for existing municipal pavement management plans, as requested.

-Source Budget Est. Staff Effort

-Estimated Local Funds \$7,000 4 weeks

-TOTAL \$7,000 4 weeks

-Direct Labor Indirect Costs \$3,095 \$3,905
+Source Estimated Local Funds TOTAL Budget \$7,000 \$7,000 Est. Staff Effort 4 weeks 4 weeks Direct Labor Indirect Costs \$3,095 \$3,905

-Task 4.7Scenic Byways Support
+Task 4.7 Scenic Byways Support